Rarity: Common mount with rare breed

 with deep sand or humid substrate bottom and metal netting above

-rocks, dry branched treetrunks or even live trees.
+rocks, dry branched tree trunks or even live trees.
 If geckos are

 not provided with natural burrowing grounds, there should be

-artifically created burrow cells for each individual.
+artificially created burrow cells for each individual.

 the stable area, so geckos can hunt it.
 If no live food

-avaliable, partly processed raw (killed, or cut etc.) variant
+available, partly processed raw (killed, or cut etc.) variant

 will do.